Aug 062019

 1. Preheat oven to 350 degrees.
 Cover a 13×18 sheet pan with parchment paper.

-2. In a large bowl, combine oatmeal, nuts, salt, cinnamon, honey and coconut oil or butter.
+2. In a large bowl, combine oatmeal, nuts, super seed (if using), salt, cinnamon, honey and butter.

 3. Spread over sheeet pan.
 Bake for 20 minutes, stirring half way through baking.